 Any member of the Awards Committee, the Board of Directors or an elected officer of NGAUS, state association President or Adjutants General may nominate an individual to receive this award.

 The letter should contain clear and detailed statement of the nature and magnitude of the nominated individual’s contributions to an improved defense posture.
-The Truman Award is usually presented not more than once annually (co-recipients have been named twice).
+The Truman Award is usually presented not more than once annually; co-recipients have been named seven times, including the past three years.
 However, if in the view of the Awards Committee or the Board of Directors, no individual has met the requirements of the award, no award will be given.
 An individual may not receive the Award more than once.